nrfconnect/sdk-nrf/samples/nrf9160/lte_ble_gateway/README.rst

 Requirements
 ************

-* A `Nordic Thingy:52`_
-* The following development board:
+The sample supports the following development kit:

-  * |nRF9160DK|
+.. include:: /includes/boardname_tables/sample_boardnames.txt
+   :start-after: set5_start
+   :end-before: set5_end

+Additionally, the sample requires a `Nordic Thingy:52`_.

-* :ref:`zephyr:bluetooth-hci-uart-sample` must be programmed to the nRF52 board controller on the board.
+The :ref:`zephyr:bluetooth-hci-uart-sample` sample must be programmed to the nRF52 board controller on the board.

-* .. include:: /includes/spm.txt
+.. include:: /includes/spm.txt

 User interface
 **************